This program is available at the Beavercreek and Springfield - Leffel Lane locations.

-Courses within this program can also be taken by students in other degree or certificate programs and by healthcare professionals who wish to expand their knowledge and skills and/or increase marketability for employment.
+Courses within this program may also be taken by students in other degree or certificate programs and by healthcare professionals who wish to expand their knowledge and skills and/or increase marketability for employment.

 Many of the courses within this program also meet course requirements for a variety of the College’s associate degree programs.
 Students who wish to complete an associate degree may also choose the Associate of Technical Studies Multi-skilled Healthcare option and select courses which match their interests and/or career goals.

-Embedded certificates This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirments are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.
+Embedded certificates This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirments are met unless students contact Records and Registration and indicate they do not wish to have the certificate credential awarded.

 * Students must choose a total of 12 credit hours of technical elective course work from two or more of the following specialty areas.
 Students should verify that course prerequisites have been met prior to registering for a course.

 MLT 1120 Medical Laboratory Orientation and Phlebotomy (2 credits) (must also register for MLT 1125)